-December 31, 2020
+December 31, 2021

-Discount rate - Advocate Plan 2.67%
+Discount rate - Advocate Plan 2.49 %

-Discount rate - Condell Plan 2.96%

-Discount rate - Aurora Plan 2.95%
+Discount rate - AAH Plan 2.79 %

-Assumed rate of return on assets - Advocate Plan 4.60%
+Assumed rate of return on assets - Advocate Plan 4.40 %

-Assumed rate of return on assets - Condell Plan 2.90%

-Assumed rate of return on assets - Aurora Plan 3.80%
+Assumed rate of return on assets - AAH Plan 3.40 %

-The assumed rate of return on each Plan's assets is based on historical and projected rates of return for asset classes in which the portfolio is invested.
-The de-risking portfolio is comprised of fixed income instruments designed to hedge Plan liabilities.
-As the Advocate Plan was frozen on December 31, 2019, the assumed rate of return and the target asset allocations were adjusted and actual allocations are being adjusted to more closely align with the new target allocations.
+The assumed rate of return on each of the Plan's assets is based on historical and projected rates of return for asset classes in which the portfolio is invested.
+The de-risking portfolio is comprised of cash and fixed-income instruments designed to hedge Plan liabilities.